tensorflow/tensorflow/tensorflow/lite/tools/pip_package/README.md

 # Building TensorFlow Lite Standalone Pip

-Many users would like to deploy TensorFlow lite interpreter and use it from Python without requiring the rest of TensorFlow.
+Many users would like to deploy TensorFlow Lite interpreter and use it from Python without requiring the rest of TensorFlow.

 ## Steps